jedick/AI-for-SWEs/README.md

 ### Intro to Jeff's fork

 This is my fork of an awesome workshop repository for building generative AI apps started by [@hugobowne](https://github.com/hugobowne).
-I've made the apps more robust to local model availability and made the conversation logs more comprehensive (input file and model used and time taken for the query).
+The changes here make the apps more robust to unavailable local models, the conversation logs more comprehensive, and the interface more interactive and future-proof.

 Summary of the changes I've made: